-Local, Demo zip file, and WordPress Updates
+LocalWP, Demo zip file, and WordPress Updates

 Like all major software, WordPress gets updated on a regular basis.
 This can be anything from a patch to fix a minor issue through an interim release that covers fixes and some new features to a completely new release that combines all patches and interim releases and adds yet more new features.
 As u3a SiteWorks is WordPress based we'll get any updates automatically.

-Before new releases are formally released, they are available in Beta format so that Developers such as those in our SiteWorks team get a chance to review them and test them with their own coding or plugins to ensure ongoing compatibility.
-Thus when we get the new release via our SiteWorks site we can rest assured that it will not cause us any problems.
+Before new WordPress updates are formally released, they are available in Beta format and our development team review the features and test them to ensure ongoing compatibility with u3a SiteWorks plug-ins.
+Thus, when we get the new release via our SiteWorks site we can rest assured that it will not cause us any problems.